carrieprice78/website/content/publications/index.md

 ## Presentations and Posters

 Price, C. (2021).
-Leveraging Embedded Tools in LibGuides for Improved Design and Navigation.
-To be presented at Association of College & Research Libraries (ACRL) Ascending Into an Open Future, virtual.
+Leveraging embedded tools in LibGuides for improved design and navigation.
+Presented at the Association of College & Research Libraries (ACRL) Ascending Into an Open Future, virtual.

 Lobner, K., Price, C. (2020).
 Real-world readiness: Using LibGuides to wade through the COVID-19 flood.
 Springycamp, virtual.